 You need to start off by building your service offering ladder, which begins with a foot in the door offer.
 This is a slice off your core service that can establish your relationship with the client.
 It’s a can a lower price tag and therefore it’s a much easier decision for them to make.
 Things like blueprints or audits can make a great foot in the door offer.
 The goal is to show the client what you can do and then leave it up to then to decide if they want to proceed to climb up your offering ladder toward bigger projects and eventually a retainer.
 A foot in the door will lead to bigger things when done right.

 Challenge #2: Productivity

 As a close second, another challenge for agencies surrounds the growth strategy.
 Many agency owners find it difficult to work on the business when they’re so busy working in the business, while another common struggle is with growing too fast.
 (Yep, that’s a thing!)
 If you’re stuck working in the business or feeling like a prisoner to your agency, that’s a real problem.
-First, make sure you’re only doing what you need to be doing.
+As part of your future outlook, first, make sure you’re only doing what you need to be doing.
 Start by making a list of all the things you’re doing and then rate them on a scale of 1, 2, or 3 with one’s being most important and three’s being the least important.

 - Tasks that are a “1” are items that must be done by you and only you.
 That means things like setting and communicating the vision, understanding the financials, assisting with sales.
 (There’s only 5 roles of an Agency CEO and they’re all listed here!)